fl101/awardfares-blog/_posts/2023-07-06-awardfares-vs-cowtool.md

 On the other hand, AwardFares provides a stunning, **modern user interface**, meant for quickly **searching and filtering** award space.
 The results are up-to-date and **accurate**, sourced directly from Air Canada Aeroplan (and all the other programs.
 It's **simple to use**, and planned for **mobile devices**.
 Users can get started for **free**, in addition to **accessible** paid tiers for both casual and hardcore flyers.

-Overall, AwardFares can be a great upgrade for Aeroplan members looking for a more powerful and intuitive way of searching available seats.
+Overall, AwardFares can be a great upgrade for both beginners and advanced Aeroplan members looking for a more powerful and intuitive way of leverating their miles.

 ## Get started